 Finding the Right Shade of Pink for You

-Many shades can look like they will work on your skin tone but don’t, or vice versa, so experiment with inexpensive drug store brands to find the right pink shade.
+Many shades can look like they will work on your skin tone but don’t, or vice versa, so experiment with inexpensive drugstore brands to find the right pink shade.
 Some companies have mini- or trial-size lipsticks that you can try.
 If a color is too light or dark, you don’t need to toss it.
-For a too dark shade, try going over it with a brighter pink gloss or if a shade is too light, use a dark, bright gloss on top.
+For a too-dark shade, try going over it with a brighter pink gloss or if a shade is too light, use a dark, bright gloss on top.

 You can also mix two lipstick shades together to come up with one that’s perfect for you.
-I often mix a too pink shade with a brownish-red lip color.
+I often mix a too-pink shade with a brownish-red lip color.

 Also when wearing pink lipstick, make sure that your lipstick and blush don’t clash.
-For example, pink lipstick teamed with a too much bronzer, or simply going a bit too heavy with blush will look overdone.
+For example, pink lipstick teamed with too much bronzer, or simply going a bit too heavy with blush will look overdone.
 For a more subtle, even look, use a matching blush or smooth a little of the lip color on the apple of your cheeks and blend well.
 If you opt to wear a bright pink, make your lips the focal point of your look.

 See how Nicki Minaj and other celebrities look in pink lipstick.

-Read Hot Lips Quick Tips for more about wearing bright lip colors and the right colors according to skin tone.
+Red Hot Lips Quick Tips for more about wearing bright lip colors and the right colors according to skin tone.